-- Endocrinologist evaluation must be submitted to Florida Blue for review documenting the need or continued need for growth hormone therapy - 2.
-Member has no serious heart failure - 3.
-IGF-1 levels and cardiac function are monitored regularly - Pretreatment height less than 3rd percentile or 2 Standard Deviations (SD) below the population mean for age and gender - documentation from the medical record must be provided - Growth velocity (GV) measured over one year prior to initiation of therapy of 1 or more standard deviations below the mean for age and gender - documentation from the medical record must be provided - 6.
-X-ray report showing that epiphyses have not yet closed (children over 10 years of age only) documentation from the medical record must be provided^[a]

-Continuation of Therapy for Noonan syndrome:

-ALL of the following criteria must be documented to demonstrate the medical necessity of continued GH therapy.

-- Endocrinologist evaluation must be submitted to Florida Blue for review documenting the need or continued need for growth hormone therapy - 2.
-IGF-1 levels and cardiac function are monitored regularly - 3.
-Bone age x-ray of the left hand and wrist to determine that epiphyses have not yet closed (children over 10 years of age only) documentation from the medical record must be provided[a] - 4.
-Growth velocity of >4 cm in the first year and >2 cm thereafter documentation from the medical record must be provided - 5.
-The member has been previously approved for growth hormone therapy by Florida Blue or another health plan in the past 2 years, or the member has previously met all initiation criteria for coverage

-Growth hormone therapy in children with Short Stature
+Endocrinologist evaluation must be submitted to Florida Blue for review documenting the need or continued need for growth hormone therapy 2.
+Member has no serious heart failure 3.
+IGF-1 levels and cardiac function are monitored regularly Pretreatment height less than 3rd percentile or 2 Standard Deviations (SD) below the population mean for age and gender - documentation from the medical record must be provided Growth velocity (GV) measured over one year prior to initiation of therapy of 1 or more standard deviations below the mean for age and gender - documentation from the medical record must be provided X-ray report showing that epiphyses have not yet closed (children over 10 years of age only) - documentation from the medical record must be provided[a] Approval duration: 1 year Continuation of Therapy for Noonan syndrome: ALL of the following criteria must be documented to demonstrate the medical necessity of continued GH therapy.
+Endocrinologist evaluation must be submitted to Florida Blue for review documenting the need or continued need for growth hormone therapy 2.
+IGF-1 levels and cardiac function are monitored regularly Bone age x-ray of the left hand and wrist to determine that epiphyses have not yet closed (children over 10 years of age only) - documentation from the medical record must be provided[a] Growth velocity of &gt;4 cm in the first year and &gt;2 cm thereafter - documentation from the medical record must be provided The member has been previously approved for growth hormone therapy by Florida Blue or another health plan in the past 2 years, or the member has previously met all initiation criteria for coverage Approval duration: 1 year Growth hormone therapy in children with Short Stature Meets the definition of medical necessity when ALL of the following are met: